hillipino/Chaturbate-API/README.md

 Chaturbate API is a simple, barebones php script that will fetch [Chaturbate's affiliate XML feed](http://affiliates.hillipino.com/jPqoq) or [Camgasm's XML feed](http://camgasm.com/affiliates/in/?track=default&tour=07kX&campaign=7iFy8) and display the cams on your website.
 The template is fully customizable and responsive.

+Each version is slightly different but the below steps are pretty much the same.
+Each individual version has its own settings file which is commented throughout.

 ## Setup and Configuration